3DBAG/3dbag-docs/docs/en/schema/concepts.md

 Having valid geometries is important for using the data in various applications.
 Standards help to define a common set of rules to which both data producers and consumers can adhere to, when working with data. [val3dity](https://val3dity.readthedocs.io/en/latest/) is a software that validates 3D primitives according to the international standard ISO19107.

 We integrated val3dity into our process, and so we validate each 3D model after it is reconstructed.
 However, the building models are validated independently as they go through the reconstruction process.
-Therefore we cannot detect errors in the interaction of multiple models (error codes above 500).
+Therefore, we cannot detect errors in the interaction of multiple models (error codes above 500).

 !!! note "val3dity_codes"
     The attribute [`val3dity_codes`](attributes.md#val3dity_codes) stores the error codes from val3dity (if any) for a model.